rumpadas1/HealthBharat/README.md

 ## Usage

 1. Open the **Home Page** (`health.php`) to explore the platform.
-2. Select a department, choose a doctor, and proceed to book an appointment.
+2. Select a department, choose a doctor, and proceed to book an appointment or check fees.
 3. Fill in your details on the **Sign-In Page** (`signin.php`) to confirm your appointment.
-4. A success message will confirm your booking.
+4. A success message will confirm your booking or display the selected doctor's fee.